 During this, I also did something recreational for fun and found a best friend in it. deadmanwalking (Aidan) the owner of the giveaway Animal Crossing Extravaganza asked me and ElizabethPrower to co-write a story commemorating the giveaway's anniversary.
 We did it, and we became best friends.
 We turned it into a series, calling it the Mystery of ACE.
 It was a thriving series and we were hitting out chapters left and right.
 We were on the third installment when suddenly, everything shut down.
 ACE was closed and all of its public and private threads were gone.
 EP and I were one chapter away from finishing the third story.
 We -- and the readers-- didn't get the public closure we expected.
 However, we finished it in a PT.
 ElizabethPrower is one of my best friends from ACC and she's a great writer too.
-With her permission, I'm going to post the MoACE stories on here.
+With her permission, I posted the three stories on here.

-But anyways, in 2011, I posted Recovery, the story about a prisoner who is living in the Animal Crossing world as a punishment.
+In 2011, I posted Recovery, the story about a prisoner who is living in the Animal Crossing world as a punishment.
 I used a different format, and I realized it worked.
 I began to write more like this, and it still worked.
 Recovery won first place in Computerfan's competition and qualified for Battle of the Best.
 It was an amazing honor and I received a surreal feeling.
 I couldn't believe I had made it.
 After two and a half years of working my butt off, I had finally made it to the top.
 My name was no longer a name.
 I wasn't just the girl who wrote that amazing story about the hacker and it sounds like it's a title of a road or something.
 I wasn't even Liv909.
 I was Liv.
 And it felt amazing.

 And I can only thank you guys for everything.

 So I will say it again.
 I've said it many times but I will say it again.
 I'm never going to stop saying it.